 Unless you’re fishing in current using a weight that is 1.5 to 2 ounces is more than sufficient in most instances and provides a good balance between casting distance, keeping your baits where you want them, and still hooking fish.

 There is no right or wrong answer when it comes to weights, the style you should use or size.

 There are so many variables that it would be impossible for me to cover every single scenario.

-When fishing for channel catfish I always use the minimal amount of weight possible, which is a very small split shot.
+When fishing for channel catfish, I always use the minimal amount of weight possible, which is a tiny split shot.

 The more weight you use the further you’ll be able to cast.

 This may be critical if you’re fishing from the shore and need to cast long distances or even need to cast long distances from a boat.